AnonymousPlanet/thgtoa/guide.md

 -   This page will give you an account ID, a token ID (for payment reference) and the details where to send the money.

--   Send the required cash amount for the subscription you want in a sealed postal envelope to their offices , including a paper with the Token ID without a return address.
+-   Send the required cash amount for the subscription you want in a sealed postal envelope to their offices, including a paper with the Token ID without a return address.

 -   Wait for them to receive the payment and enable your account (this can take a while).